E119 Boiler Fault And How To Fix E119 Diagnosis Code On Your Baxi Potterton Boiler

-An E119 fault means that your system is not functioning correctly, and this will typically result in a lack of heating and hot water.
-Repressurising the system is usually a fairly easy job and can be a great way to monitor the situation – if the pressure suddenly drops again, this is a strong indication that there is a leak or flaw in your boiler, pipes or radiators.
+If you need to fix an E119 fault your system is not functioning correctly.
+Repressurising the system is a quick and easy repair but if the pressure drops again, this is a strong indication that there is a water leak on your boiler, pipes or radiators.

 To repressurise your boiler, you need to just follow a few simple steps: